Worsening Relations between Iran and Afghanistan?

 In the past, Iran had been implicated at least three times in “suspicious helicopter” landings in Badghis, close to areas where the Islamic State group has a presence, though the Afghan police later rejected those claims.
 Interestingly, some Iran-based websites, quoting “anonymous Afghan government sources,” have claimed that “unknown helicopters” are an indication of covert activities by Americans helping and arming the Taliban.

-Iran is not happy about the Salma dam, which restricts the flow of water to Iranian provinces such as Khorasan.
+Iran is not happy about the Salma Dam, which restricts the flow of water to Iranian provinces such as Khorasan.
 There have been several reports in the past accusing Iran of attempting to sabotage the dam.
 According to one of the reports, Afghan security forces discovered “a car with explosives and IRGC [Islamic Revolutionary Guard Corps] uniforms.”
 Despite this report, Ali Osmani, Afghanistan’s minister of energy and water, said he had no knowledge of the discovery.

-In July, Ghor’s provincial council accused Iran of providing the Taliban with financial and military aid to sabotage the Salma dam, a claim Iran rejected.
-One month earlier, the Taliban killed several Afghan security forces in attacks on Salma dam.
+In July, Ghor’s provincial council accused Iran of providing the Taliban with financial and military aid to sabotage the Salma Dam, a claim Iran rejected.
+One month earlier, the Taliban killed several Afghan security forces in attacks on Salma Dam.
 The killings were indirectly attributed to Iran, which again denied the claim.

 Conflict over Water